exasol/extension-manager/doc/design/design.md

 ### Language

-For a language we decided for TypeScript.
+We decided to implement extensions in TypeScript.

 Alternative JSON: We decided for a programming language like JS since some extensions have more complex installation mechanisms.
 Expressing this by just providing SQL scripts with placeholders quickly reaches its limit.